Avoid soggy sandwiches with these un-boring work lunch ideas. Brown bagging it to work can save you hundreds of dollars a year.

-A bento box is usually a selection of sushi and sashimi etc in little compartments, but you don’t have to restrict your meal to Japanese.
-You could have a selection of crudités and dip coupled with cheese, fresh or dried fruit, nuts, antipasto, lunch meat, tinned tuna or hard boiled egg.
+You could have a selection of crudités and dip coupled with cheese, fresh or dried fruit, nuts, antipasto, lunch meat, tinned tuna or a hard-boiled egg.

 Salads can be partially or fully prepared at home or you could make them up at work.
 The key to a great lunch salad is protein.
 Alternatives to the usual garden salad include pasta or rice salad.
 These are best made at home but can be purchased cheaply at the supermarket deli.

 (What’s the difference between a buddha bowl, poke bowl and nourish bowl?
 Check out the answer here.)

 For these kinds of lunches, you have to be a little prepared beforehand.

 Mini quiches, frittatas, pastries, meatloaves can all be made in a muffin tin ahead of time and last for three days in the fridge.
 The great thing is that they are packed full of protein and vegetables, a great lunch choice.

 All of these things can be frozen to keep longer.